vinej/pyarchive/README.md

 Note:  main.exe is a window executable created with pyinstaller

 ```
-The json paramater file has 2 sections
+The json paramater file has 3 sections : Connections, GlobalParameter, Tasks

-1: Connections: is an array of json objects with the below definition
+1: Connections: is an array of json objects with the below definition to connect to databases

     Connection object definition
         Name        : the name of the connection that will be used by tasks
         Connection  : the connection string to connect to the database

+2: GlobalParameter: Is an object that include a Task that will be used to run all tasks for all occurence in memory
+        only array,csv,query tasks are available in the section GlobalParameter
+        the parameter variables uses [[xxx]] in the tasks definition to access the current row and field of the current iteration (loop)
+        by example, this option can be used to run all tasks for all projects

-2: Tasks: is an array of json objects with definitions below
+3: Tasks: is an array of json objects with definitions below

 Task's Kinds
     array       :   create a simple list of scalar values in memory. the name of the array is also the name of the column created in memory